EuroScience Open Forum (ESOF)

 It all started from the realisation that we, as European scientists, need to deal with some issues that are common to all European territories.
 But, until recently, we were not joining forces to solve them.
 The trouble is that, until now, these issues were discussed at the national level by well-formed researchers’ communities.
 And not so much in a concerted way across European borders.

 Europe wants to promote not only excellent but also socially desirable science and technology: it is vital to align the objectives of research and innovation processes with the needs and values of the societies that support them.
-There is clear evidence that today we need to involve the whole of society in the decisions about the development of science and technology so we can all contribute to the smart, sustainable, and inclusive growth of our societies.
 This is the core of the ambitious initiative of the European Commission on Responsible Research and Innovation (RRI) as a cross-cutting issue in Horizon 2020, the current Framework Programme for Research and Innovation.
+With this aim in mind, a Responsible Research and Innovation Toolkit has been produced by the EC-funded three-year project RRI Tools (2014-2016).
+Browse through the tools and upload your own resources here: www.rri-tools.eu.

-This ambitious, four year, EU funded Mobilisation and Mutual Learning Action Plan (MML) is actively encouraging more universities, science institutions and organisations to develop programmes for engagement with children and young people.
-Our work focuses on young people currently unlikely to progress to higher education, and the changes in culture required to develop these at delivery, strategic and governance levels.
+This ambitious, four year (2011-2014), EU funded Mobilisation and Mutual Learning Action Plan (MML) actively encouraged more universities, science institutions and organisations to develop programmes for engagement with children and young people.
+Our work focused on young people currently unlikely to progress to higher education, and the changes in culture required to develop these at delivery, strategic and governance levels.

 The Rammal medal bears the name of a Lebanese researcher, Rammal Rammal (1951-1991), whose career was international and who devoted his life, not only to advancing science, but also to fostering good human relations through the pursuit and exchange of knowledge, especially in the Mediterranean region.
 Thus, the aim of the Rammal Jury in selecting the recipient of this award is to recognize not only research of the highest quality performed either by a scientist or by a group of scientists working in the region, but also a commitment to make science more accessible or bring its benefits to the population of Mediterranean countries.